mebigfatguy/collatz4j/README.md

 This program attempts to draw a 3D visualization of this graph.

+Use the left/right arrows to spin the graph, and the up/down arrows to zoom in and out.

 For a good overview of the Collatz Conjecture, watch this [video](https://www.youtube.com/watch?v=5mFpVDpKX70).